ToninoSas/Scripts/README.md

 # Scripts
-This program delete windows temp files (cache) and emptying recycle bin.
+This program clear windows temp files (cache) and emptying recycle bin.
 To start the program, run the .cmd file